soapbox-pub/rebased/README.md

 Pleroma comes with two frontends.
 The first one, Pleroma FE, can be reached by normally visiting the site.
 The other one, based on the Mastodon project, can be found by visiting the /web path of your site.

 ### As systemd service (with provided .service file)
+Example .service file can be found in `installation/pleroma.service` you can put it in `/etc/systemd/system/`.
 Running `service pleroma start`
 Logs can be watched by using `journalctl -fu pleroma.service`